jontiben/eu4-history-explorer/README.md

 Run ehe with no arguments, or with an argument that seems like it should generate a help page to see a help page.

 The ehe is developed under the MIT license.
 It's written entirely in Python, using PIL for image generation and imageio for video generation.

+For help, questions, comments, or suggestions please contact either jontiben on Github or jontiben#7855 on Discord.